AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 7.1.9.2.
 Bar

 - >**ACHIEVEMENT:** Enraptured
-  >- WAIT and watch Elizabeth performance without talking once
+  >- WAIT and watch Elizabeth's performance without talking to anybody and don't do anything
 - TALK TO bartender
 - TALK TO Arthur
   - Ask him to dim the lights
 - USE `Multitool` with steel cable box
 - USE cable
-- TALK TO Elizabeth and Arthur (Location: Pie Sycamore Residence)
+- TALK TO Elizabeth and Arthur (Location: Pie Sycamore)

 #### 7.1.10.
 Pie Sycamore Residence